philgentric/klik/README.md

 - mix of aspect ratio & random
 - image similarity (these experimental options require a computer with a 'good' GPU)

-Klik history remembers the folders you visited in its 'history', that you can clear at any time (and it effectively erases forever the history).
+Klikr history remembers the folders you visited in its 'history', that you can clear at any time (and it effectively erases forever the history).

-Klik uses system defaults to open files: what happens is consistent with your OS behavior.
+Klikr uses system defaults to open files: what happens is consistent with your OS behavior.

-Klik uses system defaults to edit files: you can start the system-configured default editor for anything, from Klik, or an application of your choice
+Klikr uses system defaults to edit files: you can start the system-configured default editor for anything, from Klikr, or an application of your choice

-Klik can open/edit a file using a user-defined application, the first time you use the menu item, you will be asked to select the target applications and then it will be remembered for the next time.
+Klikr can open/edit a file using a user-defined application, the first time you use the menu item, you will be asked to select the target applications and then it will be remembered for the next time.

 You can see the full metadata of the pictures; including EXIF, etc

 Search: You can find files/images by keywords (it looks for your keywords in file names).

-You can close Klik windows with Escape (or not: see preferences).
+You can close Klikr windows with Escape (or not: see preferences).

 # FAQ

-Q: What is the smallest/weakest hardware/software configuration klikr has been proven to run onto?
+Q: What is the smallest/weakest hardware/software configuration Klikr has been proven to run onto?
+A: Currently the smallest Windows machine on which Klikr is tested is a Ιntel Alder Lake N100 (3.4GHz) with 12GB of LPDDR5 @ 4800MHz and a 256GB SSD
-A: It is a HP mini-PC, Celeron N2840 2.16GHz with 2GB of RAM, with a nominal memory bandwidth of 16GB/s, Windows 8.1 (2013), however Microsoft has disabled upgrades so that in 2025 this venerable hardware cannot be tested (if you have tips, please tell!)
+(A: Previously, it was a HP mini-PC, Celeron N2840 2.16GHz with 2GB of RAM, Windows 8.1 (2013), however Microsoft has disabled upgrades so that in 2025 this venerable hardware cannot be tested (if you have tips, please tell!))

 Q: When I type "git clone...", it says: **git** not found?
 A: You need to install git, it is a safe open source code management tool used by all developers.

 Q: It says **java** not found?
-A: klikr requires java, you need to install it, look for the minimum version in the installation instructions: Klik requires a super recent version at least 23.
+A: Klikr requires java, you need to install it, look for the minimum version in the installation instructions: Klikr requires a super recent version at least 23.

 Q: It says **gradle** not found?
-A: klikr requires gradle (for expert users: klikr also supports jbang and the mill)
+A: Klikr requires gradle (for expert users: Klikr also supports jbang and the mill)

 Q: Why don't you use gradlew?
 A: Failures have been reported

 Q: Where am I?
-A: klikr navigates your storage following the **directory structure**.
+A: Klikr navigates your storage following the **directory structure**.
 The top left button makes you go up the tree (yes, computer guys are crazy, they have upside-down trees).

 Q: Ok, but where am I?
-A: klikr starts in your home folder.
+A: Klikr starts in your home folder.
 On mac it is /Users/yourname.
 Often people drop things on the desktop, it is located there: /Users/yourname/Desktop

 Q: Where are my images?
-A: To find where your images are on your disk, use klikr: the "Files" menu has a "Search" item.
-Then use klikr bookmarks to save the paths.
+A: To find where your images are on your disk, use Klikr: the "Files" menu has a "Search" item.
+Then use Klikr bookmarks to save the paths.

-Q: Can klikr make a slide show?
+Q: Can Klikr make a slide show?
 A: Yes, both the image display window and the Browser window implement slide shows.

-Q: What is klikr made of?
+Q: What is Klikr made of?
-A: klikr is written 100% in a computer language named "java", and uses the javafx graphic system.
+A: Klikr is written 100% in a computer language named "java", and uses the javafx graphic system.

-Q: Why is klikr so incredibly fast?
+Q: Why is Klikr so incredibly fast?
-A: klikr uses background worker threads to avoid slowing down the User Interface.
+A: Klikr uses background worker threads to avoid slowing down the User Interface.

 Q: What is a "background worker thread"?
 A: It is a way to execute code on the different cores of your computer.
 When processing is spread other multiple cores, the job gets done faster, and it does not slow down the user interface; it reacts very fast, this is what you perceive as "speed".
-The more cores your machine has, the faster klikr is.
+The more cores your machine has, the faster Klikr is.

-Q: Why is klikr so slow on large images?
+Q: Why is Klikr so slow on large images?
-A: klikr uses java ImageIO library, which is pretty fast but on very large images (say more than 100 MegaPixel) it simply requires more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another FREE$ tool that can do it faster?
+A: Klikr uses java ImageIO library, which is pretty fast but on very large images (say more than 100 MegaPixel) it simply requires more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another FREE$ tool that can do it faster?

 Q: Why is the "sort files by aspect ratio" mode slow the first time I open a folder?
 A: Because the aspect ratio of every image in the folder has to be computed, before they can be sorted.
-Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder, it will take several seconds on an old machine... good news is: klikr caches these values and the second time you open the folder it should be quite fast.
+Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder, it will take several seconds on an old machine... good news is: Klikr caches these values and the second time you open the folder it should be quite fast.

 Q: A popup tells me the cache is getting pretty large, what should I do?
-A: To make browsing faster klikr uses several caches in RAM and on your disk.
+A: To make browsing faster Klikr uses several caches in RAM and on your disk.
 If you have a lot of images, the caches on disk can grow so large that your main storage could become full, which is a bad thing.
-For this reason, klikr monitors its disk caches and will warn you when it gets larger than a configurable limit.
+For this reason, Klikr monitors its disk caches and will warn you when it gets larger than a configurable limit.
 Use the dedicated menu to clear the caches.
-If you have a lot of spare room, you can change the configuration to increase the limit, to get rid of the annoying popup when you start klikr.
-Note that klikr automatically erases items that are older than 2 days from the disk caches.
+If you have a lot of spare room, you can change the configuration to increase the limit, to get rid of the annoying popup when you start Klikr.
+Note that Klikr automatically erases items that are older than 2 days from the disk caches.

 Q: Should I edit the configuration file?
 A: Be careful when editing the configuration file, because it is super hard to make a config file reader 100% fool-proof.
-The good news is: if things go wrong, just erase the file, klikr will create a fresh clean 'default' one, but of course you will lose preferences.
+The good news is: if things go wrong, just erase the file, Klikr will create a fresh clean 'default' one, but of course you will lose preferences.

 Q: Why should I edit the configuration file?
 A: To look for easter eggs (there used to be quite a few).